Covid-19 Lockdown: Guwahatians Come Forward to Help Needy

 In Guwahati, several NGOs, individuals and businesses are pitching in to help the citizens and government through various initiatives with the hope that humanity would survive these dreadful times of coronavirus onslaught.

-From distributing food to providing masks and sanitisers to contributing funds, many Guwahatians have come forward in the fight against the virus.
+From distributing food to providing masks and sanitisers to contributing funds, many Guwahatians have come forward in the fight against t

 For instance, Makhan Bhog, a city based restaurant has been serving approximately 1500 people everyday with healthy food prepared at their kitchen.